 An unsecured website can mean huge problems for both its owners and its users.
-Starting July 1st, 2018, Google Chrome is going to take serious measures to show its users, which websites have no data encryption.
+And to improve the situation, starting July 1st, 2018, Google Chrome took serious measures to show its users, which websites have no data encryption.

 This will strongly affect websites which still use the HTTP (Hypertext Transfer Protocol) which doesn't encrypt user data and makes pages vulnerable to eavesdropping attacks.